 I used a 118 inches (300 cm) super wide soft tulle and folded the fabric in half lengthwise – twice, then in half again, therefore I had eight layers in total – see the picture below.

-I wanted to cut two tulle circle skirts at once, so I went with the biggest radius I could fit into the tulle fabric.
+I wanted to cut two tulle skirts at once, so I went with the biggest radius I could fit into the tulle fabric.

 Consequently, I marked a 13 inches radius which resulted in a giant 81.64 inches waistline circumference.